Lastraeus/pp2-cians-ci-grade-calculator/README.md

 Resizing browser with CTRL-SHIFT-M on firefox to see responsive-design-mode.
 Checked down to sub 280px (Galaxy Fold).
 Resized in Chrome Dev Tools CTRL-SHIFT-I. Checked down to sub 280px (galaxy fold)
 Resized in Edge Dev Tools.
 Checked down to sub 280px (galaxy fold)

 Inspecting any unexpected or hard-to-diagnose bugs with the inspect source feature in firefox/chrome.
-Tweaking variables with Chrome Dev tools to see changes live and help diagnose problem.
+Tweaking variables with Chrome Dev tools to see changes live and help diagnose the problem.

-The result of testing each and every part of the site was deemed satisfactory when user received:
+The result of testing each and every part of the site was deemed satisfactory when the user received:
     - confirmation that the site layout is as the design intended.
     - confirmation that the site features are fully functional.
     - confirmation that the site layout adapts as designed dynamically based on the screen size.